vanjohnson879/frontline-cloud-doc/content/reference/user/dedicated_ips/index.md

 When starting a run of a simulation configured to use dedicated IPs, if you have enough dedicated IPs available to satisfy the size of the configured pools, they will be reserved for the run duration.
-Otherwise, the run won't start.
+If you don’t have enough dedicated IPs available, the run won't start.